treeverse/lakeFS/README.md

     * range over changes in KV (and tombstones)
     * build new merkle tree
     * for every new tree, create an entry
-    * incr tree refcount for every entry
+    * incr tree ref count for every entry
-    * replae branch KV's workspace_root
+    * replace branch KV's workspace_root
     * clear range
     * queue old workspace_root to GC loop
 * **GC:**